aquarion-ai/aquarion-libtts/README.md

 #### Developer Installation Details

+- Currently only CUDA is supported for GPU acceleration of TTS Models.
+Also, CPU-only mode is also not currently supported.
 - Devbox is a tool for creating per-project development environments using Nix.
 It is used in this project for non-Python dev tools and bootstrapping.
 - On first run, `devbox shell` will download and install all the needed system tools